aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Cloning a Section

 Use the Section.Clone method to create a duplicate of a particular section.
-Below example shows how to create a duplicate of a particular section.
+Below example demonstrates how to create a duplicate of a particular section.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Sections-CloneSection-CloneSection.cs" >}}

 ### Copying Sections between Documents

 Fully or partially copying one document into another is a very popular task.
 Here is a "pattern" to implement this.
 Before any node from another document can be inserted, it must be imported using [Document.ImportNode](http://www.aspose.com/api/net/words/aspose.words/documentbase/methods/importnode) method.
 The **Document.ImportNode** method makes a copy of the original node and updates all internal document-specific attributes such as lists and styles to make them valid in the destination document.
-Below example shows how to copy sections between documents.
+Below example demonstrates how to copy sections between documents.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Sections-CopySection-CopySection.cs" >}}